 (Note: There is a possibility that NISA will become a longer-term investment account in the future due to certain proposals that are currently under review.)

 - Tsumitate NISA – A Tsumitate NISA allows the investor to contribute up to 400,000 yen per year for up to 20 years.
 Investors can keep the tax benefits of this account throughout the 20-year period.

 - iDeco (Individual Defined Contribution Pension)- iDeco is a self-managed pension account similar to traditional US-style pensions.
 The account matures when the contributor reaches the age of 60, regardless of the age at which he or she began making contributions.

 NISA and iDeco accounts are both decent options for foreigners planning to retire in Japan.
 Some iDeco providers even have added English-language services.
 However, there are limitations.
 There are few, if any, English services available for NISA, and there are certain restrictions regarding who can open NISA and iDeco accounts.

 Can I Buy Foreign Stocks and Funds with NISA or iDeco?
 While you can buy some foreign assets with NISA and iDeco, the options are limited.
 Other retirement accounts may offer a greater range of foreign investment opportunities.

 Alternatives to NISA and iDeco in Japan That Offer Foreign Asset Investment Opportunities

 If you’re a foreigner in Japan and you’re interested in investing in foreign stocks and funds, there are many options available to you.
 What’s more, several of these options can be easily accessed in English.
-Speaking to an experienced financial advisor can help you determine the best retirement accounts available to you.
+Speaking with an experienced financial advisor in English can help you determine the best retirement accounts available to you.

 Not only can a financial advisor help you access and invest in your desired assets, they can also help you make the best decisions based on your risk tolerance and goals.
 Don’t wait to start planning your retirement – the best time to secure your future is now.